urbancamo/urbancamo.github.io/adif-processor/adif-processor.md

 ![](images/image-cropped-691-slice.png)

-The [ADIF Processor](http://adifweb-env.eba-saseumwd.eu-west-2.elasticbeanstalk.com/) is an online application that visualizes contacts from an ADIF log file using [Google Earth](https://earth.google.com).
+The [ADIF Processor](http://adifweb-env.eba-saseumwd.eu-west-2.elasticbeanstalk.com/) is an online application that visualizes amateur radio contacts from an ADIF log file using [Google Earth](https://earth.google.com).
 [SOTA](https://www.sotadata.org.uk/en/) CSV log files are also supported.

 The processor looks for specially formatted comments in your input file which are transposed into the correct ADIF fields in your output file.

 The processor also produces [Markdown](https://www.markdownguide.org/) contact lists.

 To see your QSOs on the desktop browser based [Google Earth](https://earth.google.com) use _Import KML file from computer_ via the map pin icon.
 In Android Google Earth simply click on the downloaded ADIF file.

-In a lot of cases you only need to select your ADIF file and process it.
+In a lot of cases you simply select your ADIF file and process it, no other options are required.

 ![](images/img.png)